 Resist the internal desire to talk exclusively about tech features.
 Instead, focus on the end customer benefits.

 Identify the most impactful points of differentiation – and communicate them honestly.
 Tech buyers don’t want romance; they want solutions that’ll make their lives easier.

 Respect your customers' need to be well-informed, and understand the specific challenges they’re facing – whether it’s a need for speed, efficiency, or cost reduction.

 Supply fresh, high-quality content to keep buyers engaged and learning, and build campaigns that interpret and react to nuanced buying signals.

 Facilitate reassurance.
-Most tech buyers will tap their professional network for counsel on high-cost purchases.
-For lower risk purchases, they’ll comb technology review sites.
+Most tech buyers will tap their professional networks for counsel on high-cost purchases.
+For lower-risk purchases, they’ll comb technology review sites.